Mahmoud-Abdelrahem/pharma-cycle/README.md

 # pharam-Cycle
-pharma Cycle this is a simple front end ui
+pharma Cycle this is a simple front end ui and Back End PHP

 ## this web app contain 6 pages
 1) index.html -> home page